 Automatic Language Detection to the Rescue

-According to Google, it is the visible content of your page the one determining its language.
-Google doesn’t even consider the
+According to Google, it is the visible content of the page that determines its language; Google doesn’t even consider the

-Of course, not all search engines in this planet work the exact same way.
-It would be great that all of them could deduce the main language that a particular document is written in by looking at its visible content, as Google does, but chances are that this is not the case unfortunately.
+Of course, not all search engines work the exact same way.
+It’d be great that all of them could detect the language of documents by looking at the visible content, as Google does, but this is not the case unfortunately.

 lang attribute as described here by the W3C.

 Remember, Google can detect the language of a website reading the visible content, as a human would do, however other crawlers do rely on the

 All my posts written in English will be wrapped in a